baileyballangarry/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This is a beginner friendly tutorial to help you install the open-source help desk ticketing system osTicket.
-This tutorial is designed to be as simple as possible so that anybody should be able to follow along easily.<br />
+This tutorial aims to provide step-by-step guidance for beginners in order to install the open-source help desk ticketing system, osTicket.
+The tutorial is structured to be exceptionally straightforward, ensuring that anyone, regardless of their technical expertise, can easily follow along..<br />

 <h2>Environments and Technologies Used</h2>